Pandalism/pandalism.github.io/_posts/2020-10-24-brother-printer.md

 ```

 The deviations from the aforementioned post were:
-- Updated to a [newer container](registry.hub.docker.com/r/olbat/cupsd) made by the same person, olbat.
+- Updated to a [newer container](registry.hub.docker.com/r/olbat/cupsd) made by the same person, _olbat_.
 - Getting rid of the absolute paths for executables (the docker one no longer worked for example).
 - Also stopping cups-lpd service, which I just added whilst debugging but seemed to not break anything.
 - Rewrite the logic in pulling the printer address, since now `lsusb` was outputting quite a different format.